Nagord/MaxPlayers/README.md

 Usage: /mp spl [playerlimit]
 SetRoleLead - Sets player whose talents matter for their class.
 (When using this, players without the mod may lose synchronization of aspects related to talents.)
 Usage: /mp srl [class letter] [player id]
-kit - gives players a kit with an optional level
+kit - Gives players a kit with an optional level.
 Usage: /mp kit/kit[1-3] [playerID] [Optional item levels]

 ### Kits: